-For the year ended 31st March 2012 the company complied with the 2010 UK Corporate Governance Code other than the following points:
+For the year ended 31 March 2013 the company complied with the 2010 UK Corporate Governance Code other than the following points:

-There were three non-executive directors during the year, one of whom did not conform to the definition of independent.
-Although these directors have served for more than ten years the board recognises the value they bring and believes it is important too that shareholders have the reassurance of non-executives on the board whose independence is beyond question.
-Following the resignation of one nonexecutive director at the year end, a new independent non-executive was appointed on 2 April 2012.
+- There were three non-executive directors during the year.
+Although two of these directors have served for more than ten years the board recognises the value they bring and believes it is important too that shareholders have the reassurance of non-executives on the board whose independence is beyond question. - The non-executive directors do not have specified term contracts. - The chairman is also regarded as an executive director but on reduced hours.
+However, the chief executive is responsible for the day to day running of the group through the managing directors of each location.
+The chairman concentrates on the effective working of the board and overall group strategies and remains a high level contact with our main customers.

-- The non-executive directors do not have specified term contracts. - The chairman is also regarded as an executive director but on reduced hours.
-However, the chief executive is responsible for the day to day running of the group with direct responsibility for the Brownhills site and through the managing directors of William Lee and CNC Speedwell.
-The chairman concentrates on the effective working of the board and overall group strategies and remains a high level contact with our main customers. - The role of the financial director and company secretary are fulfilled by the same person as there is no one else within the group qualified to do the job and it would not be a full-time position.
+- The role of the financial director and company secretary are fulfilled by the same person as there is no one else within the group qualified to do the job and it would not be a fulltime position.
 The board monitors the effectiveness of this arrangement annually. - There is no formal arrangement whereby staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
 The visibility of directors within the business is considered sufficient to enable any such issues to be raised.